401(k) vs. Life Insurance: Which Is Better for Retirement?

 Taxed upon withdrawal, which could be at a higher rate in retirement.

 The death benefit from a life insurance policy is generally tax-free.
-However, if a policyholder withdraws from the cash value of the policy, the gains may be subject to income tax.
+However, if a policyholder withdraws from the policy's cash value, the gains may be subject to income tax.

 Fees and Expenses